autocrypt/autocrypt/doc/level1.rst

   REQUIRED support for RSA, and recommended a 3072 bit RSA key configuration.
-Support for elliptic curve cryptography in deployed OpenPGP implementations improved since then, and the switch to ECC was made in version 1.1 (December 2018) due to message size considerations.
+Support for elliptic curve cryptography in deployed OpenPGP implementations improved since then, and the switch to ECC was made in version 1.1 (January 2019) due to message size considerations.

 Header injection in outbound mail